 Learn how to pour the perfect pint of Guinness, experience some trad music get your free pints and tour some of Dublin’s most authentic pubs.
 You may learn some Gaelic along the way and the crawl also includes entry to some after-hours night clubs.

 Literary Pub Crawl

-Off the wall book-themed pub tours takes a walk through the famous writers’ of Dublin.
+Off the wall, book-themed pub tours take a walk through the famous writers’ of Dublin.
 Avoiding most of the tourist clichés this crawl is a great evening of storytelling, gossip about writers and a great pint or two.